"...Politics and Religion"

 What to Do

-• Always remain calm when presenting your beliefs.
-If a particular issue comes up frequently, consider writing out and practicing the important points so you can present them clearly
+- Always remain calm when presenting your beliefs.
+If a particular issue comes up frequently, consider writing out and practicing the important points so you can present them clearly and calmly.

 Special Notes about Facebook, Twitter and other social media: